hexagoncircle/ryan-mulligan-dev/src/blog/gsap-flip-cart.md

 ## How it works

-The "Usage" section of the [Flip plugin docs](https://greensock.com/docs/v3/Plugins/Flip) breaks this down into three steps followed to execute this add-to-cart animation:
+The "Usage" section of the [Flip plugin docs](https://greensock.com/docs/v3/Plugins/Flip) breaks this down into three steps that are followed to execute this add-to-cart animation:

 1. Get the current state
 2. Make your state changes